 Other Aspects in Education (6 - 9 points):

 One course in foundations of education and two courses in curriculum and teaching and/or educational leadership, chosen in consultation with an advisor.

 Chosen in consultation with an advisor and designed to strengthen and broaden the student’s professional preparation.

 A project that is conducted in consultation with an advisor.

-For the Ed.M. degree, a maximum of 30 points of graduate credit may be transferred from other institutions.
+For the Ed.M. degree, 30 points must be completed under the auspices of Teachers College, including 18 points in Teachers College courses.
+A maximum of 30 points of graduate credit may be transferred from other institutions.
 Only completed graduate courses with earned grades of B or higher will be considered for transfer credit.
 For more information, please speak with the Transfer Credit Coordinator in the Office of the Registrar.